techidaily/site-win11-tips/source/_posts/error-code-0x80242016-stopping-windows-updates.md

 To run this tool, follow these steps:

 1. Press**Win + I** on your keyboard to open the Settings window.
-For more information, check out our guide on[how to open the Settings window](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+For more information, check out our guide on [how to open the Settings window](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Go to**System > Troubleshoot > Other troubleshooters** .
 3. Next to Windows Update, click the**Run** option.
 ![Run Windows Update Troubleshooter-1](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/run-windows-update-troubleshooter-1.jpg)